finnegancodes/rusty-snake/README.md

 cargo run
 ```

-Set a custom move interval:
+Run with a custom move interval:
 ```
 cargo run -- [move interval in seconds]
 ```